December 1, 2019

 By Nicholas Alahverdian

-I was a foster kid.
+I was a kid in DCYF care.
 Some would say orphan.
 Others would say “ward of the state.”
-It was a horrible situation, especially for me, because I would end up dealing with even worse abuse than most other foster kids because I reported the abusive practices of what was going on in the state social service system to my legislators and other state officials.
+It was a horrible situation, especially for me, because I would end up dealing with even worse abuse than most other kids because I reported the abusive practices of what was going on in the state social service system to my legislators and other state officials since I worked with them.
 But we shall save that story for another time.

 Christmas was especially difficult in 2002.
 I remember it like it was yesterday.

 At the beginning of 2002, I was 14 years old and things were going relatively smoothly in my life.
 Then, in April, I spoke at a Cranston city council hearing in my hometown and all hell broke loose.
 Apparently speaking your mind to over 900 angry taxpayers is just what it takes to get you in the newspaper.
 These 900 people were (justifiably) angry at the fact that our city was going bankrupt.
 But, I pointed out, it wasn’t the current Mayor, John O’Leary’s fault.
 He had only been in office, I think, for about a year and it was his first budget.

 When I explained that there ought to be a sense of reflection on the past administrations that may have contributed to this deficit, all hell broke loose.
 God forbid you insult a republican predecessor.
 You horrible, disgusting, know-nothing 14 year old kid.

 After that night, my life changed forever.
 The next day, I was on the cover of New England’s second largest daily newspaper, The Providence Journal.
 The Journal was second to only The Boston Globe.
 And in 2002, being in the newspaper was a big deal.
 Kids today would call it going viral perhaps.
 The Journal, back then, had a circulation of around 100,000 or maybe even more.